DfirJos/Parse-and-Enrich/README.md

 ```

+## Requirements

+If you would like to use the enrich feature, you need to put the API key (https://ipinfo.io/) in the file 'ip_info.key'.
+The file must be located in the same folder as the script.

 ## Limitations

-- csv files must be of the same encoding type.
-You can specify the type with, for example: -csv_c UTF8
+- If you provide multiple csv files specified with the '-i' parameter (for example: -i input/*csv), they must be of the same encoding type.
+You can specify the encoding type that the csv's have: -csv_c UTF8 (see all encoding types: https://docs.python.org/3/library/codecs.html#standard-encodings)